wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-physical-security/includes/architecture-infrastructure.md

 ## Maintenance

 Microsoft datacenters rely on a computerized maintenance system to manage schedules and work orders.
 Work orders are generated based on OEM guidelines and are assigned for completion.
 Maintenance steps following approved instructions are captured in a Method of Procedure document.
-Datacenter management provides approval before work can begin, and signs off on finished work to indicate completion.
+Datacenter management provides approval before work can begin and signs off on finished work to indicate completion.
 Maintenance records are retained in the automated system.